-Greater Evansville United States Bowling Congress Association Scholarship: Up to $1,000 support will be awarded to a high school senior who has been a member of the GEUSBCA for 2 of the last 4 years or who has a parent who has been a member of the GEUSBCA for 2 of the last 4 years.
+Greater Evansville United States Bowling Congress Association Scholarship: Up to $1,000 Scholarship will be awarded to a high school senior who has been a member of the GEUSBCA for 2 of the last 4 years or who has a parent who has been a member of the GEUSBCA for 2 of the last 4 years.
 Selection will be based on academics, leadership, and community involvement.
 The application deadline is April 15.

-Wichita State University Bowling Scholarships: Each year the program program is in effect, the WSU bowling scholarship fund can support a predetermined number of partial awards, on a semester to semester basis.
+Wichita State University Bowling Scholarships: Each year the scholarship program is in effect, the WSU bowling scholarship fund can support a predetermined number of partial scholarships, on a semester to semester basis.
 Scholarship recipients with in-state residency are awarded either $750 or $1,000 each semester based upon that recipient’s designation as a ‘dependent’ (student-athletes from the local area) or ‘independent’ (in-state student-athletes attending WSU from outside the local area) student.
 Application deadlines are May 1 and December 1 for fall and spring semesters, respectively.

 Wishing you Success!!!